Deliver (The Mamas & the Papas album)

-The Mamas & The Papas Deliver is the third album by the Mamas and the Papas, released in 1967.
+Deliver (also known as The Mamas & the Papas Deliver) is the third studio album by the Mamas & the Papas, released in February 1967 on Dunhill Records.
+One song, "Creeque Alley", outlines the unique circumstances in which the band met and formed.
+Other songs on the album are covers of popular hits from years past.

 Title

 The album's title was an in-joke among the group, as recording commenced shortly after Cass Elliot announced that she was pregnant with her daughter, Owen.
 Given the social stigma of unwed mothers at the time, both the pregnancy and the birth had been kept a closely guarded secret from the public and press, and the LP's name was meant to imply that Elliot and the others had "delivered" a newborn creation.